 People rediscover proximity.
 Conversations happen face to face.
 News travels by voice.
 Rumors mutate as they propagate, the way they did before information was instantaneous.
 For hours or days, the interstitial zones become something older than the Sprawl — a neighborhood where knowing your neighbor's name is the only communication network that still functions.

 Rationing works because Kaine knows the zones.
-He knows the blocks, the capacities, the vulnerabilities.
 The system runs on personal relationships and fifty years of institutional memory stored in one man's head.
 What happens when Kaine dies?
 Can informal triage work without a coordinator everyone trusts?
 Or does the system die with the man?

 Everyone gets the same insufficient share.
 But "the same" doesn't mean "adequate."
 Priority 2 keeps consciousness at 3.2 petaflops — functional, but impaired.
 The elderly and the unaugmented suffer more at the same floor.
-Equal rationing in an unequal population is still unequal in its effects.
+Equal rationing in an unequal population produces unequal outcomes.
+Nobody has a better answer.

 Rationing is unauthorized.
-No one has delegated compute distribution authority to community leaders.
 If a corporation decided that informal triage constituted unauthorized infrastructure management — a violation of seventeen licensing agreements — they could shut it down.
 They haven't.
-The question is whether that's tolerance, ignorance, or calculation.
+Whether that's tolerance, ignorance, or calculation is a question nobody wants answered.

 Related Systems